SymfonyCasts/design-patterns/sfcasts/state-coding.md

 Okay!
 The *plan* is to refactor this code so it leverages the *State* pattern.
 The *first* step is to move the logic of each level, or "state", into its own class.
 Let's start by creating an interface for our states.
-Inside `src/`, add a new folder called `DifficultyState`, and inside *that*, add a new PHP file - `DifficultyStateInterface`.
+Inside `src/`, add a new folder called `DifficultyState`, and inside *that*, add a new PHP class - `DifficultyStateInterface`.
 The state's interface *must* have a method for each possible event.
 In our case, that would be `victory()` and `defeat()`, so write `public function victory()`.
 For the arguments, write